chriscow/retro-ui/README.md

 ### Original Work Attribution

 This implementation is based on the original [RetroUI](https://github.com/Dksie09/RetroUI) by [@Dksie09](https://github.com/Dksie09), which is licensed under the BSD 3-Clause License.
 The original copyright notice is preserved in compliance with the BSD license terms.

+The classless/semantic HTML approach is inspired by [PicoCSS](https://picocss.com/) by [@lucasburlingham](https://github.com/lucasburlingham) - a beautiful minimal CSS framework that demonstrates the power of styling semantic HTML without classes.

 ## 🤝 Contributing